Bestowinc/quote-api-docs/source/index.html.md

 ---

 <br/>
-:warning:
-**This API version is deprecated and should not be used.
-Please reach out to your Bestow Partner Rep to learn about our new Quote API solution.
+:warning: <strong>This API version is deprecated and should not be used.
+Please reach out to your Bestow Partner Rep to learn about our new Quote API solution.</strong>

 # Introduction